Students

 Off-Campus Emergency Resources

-By paying the Columbia Health Fee, students enroll in the Columbia Health Program and are granted access to the programs and services provided on campus through the five Columbia Health departments.
+By paying the Columbia Health Fee, students enroll in the Columbia Health Program, and are granted access to the programs and services provided on campus through the five Columbia Health departments: Medical Services, Counseling and Psychological Services (CPS), Disability Services, Alice!, and Sexual Violence Response.
 The fee also includes coverage for specific off-campus services.
+Please visit the Columbia Health website to review the full program description and benefits under the Columbia Health Program.

 Please note that students enrolled in programs on the Morningside Campus and students enrolled in programs at the College of Physicians and Surgeons or the Mailman School of Public Health pay the health service fee and health insurance premiums in effect at their respective campus.

-Please note: Graduate students who 1) receive a GSAS fellowship to cover the Student Medical Insurance Plan and 2) choose to waive enrollment in the Student Medical Insurance Plan are not entitled to receive a refund of that fellowship from their student account.
+For doctoral students in the Arts and Sciences in their guaranteed funding years, or who are on fully-funded appointments beyond their funded years, the Columbia Student Medical Insurance premium is covered by a GSAS fellowship, an arrangement that is reflected in the Student Account Statement.
+Students who receive a GSAS fellowship to cover the Columbia Student Medical Insurance Plan and are able to waive enrollment in the plan are not entitled to receive a refund of that fellowship from their student account.

 Dependent Coverage